indico/indico/doc/guides/VideoServicesGuides/EventManager/EventManager.rst

 - *Extension* : this is the numeric extension of the room, that gives another possibility of joining it.
 If one is logged in the Vidyo portal, one can join a room by entering the extension in the field "Select from list or Enter name to call"

-- *Room moderator* : this is the owner of the room, which has moderator rights.
+- *Room moderator* : this is the owner of the room, which has moderation rights.

 - *PIN* : this is the code to protect the room